• Skip to primary navigation

 The best baked ham!

-This baked ham is not your grandmother's baked ham recipe and we say this in a good way in case you love your grandmother's ham.
-This baked ham starts with a homemade spice rub that is very similar to the spices used in Italian bacon.
+This moist baked Italian baked ham is not your grandmother's baked ham recipe and we say this in a good way in case you love your grandmother's ham.
+This Italian baked ham starts with a homemade ham seasoning that is very similar to the spices used in Italian bacon.

-The flavors are out of this World delicious and it is so ridiculously easy to make.
-I will show you all the steps below to make this delicious baked ham.
-It takes just 30 minutes to make the spice rub and glaze and the rest is mostly hands off baking in the oven.
+It takes just 30 minutes to make the spice rub and glaze and the rest is mostly hands-off baking in the oven.
+It also makes amazing leftovers!

 top view of glazed ham